kdechant/eamon/EVENT-HANDERS.md

 ## The Game object

-At the beginning of many event handlers, there is a special line:

-    let game = Game.getInstance();

-This allows you to access the global Game instance, which is a singleton.
-This provides access to the object repositories.
+The global "game" object is a singleton.
+It contains all the game data and some utilities like the dice roller.

 The Game object has the following important properties: